What is a Dremel Tool?

 Over the years, I've collected numerous amounts of handy hobby tools, all of which are useful, and they all have their own purpose, but there is one tool that is probably more useful than most of the other tools put together, and that, of course, is the Dremel Multi Tool.

-There are many models of Dremel that shine through, notably the 3000 and 4000, but I have two Dremel 3000's that I love, so this is the particular model that I'm referring to in the following guide.
+There are many models of the Dremel tool that shine through, notably the 3000 and 4000, but I have two Dremel 3000's that I love, so this is the particular model that I'm referring to in the following guide.

-Higher RPM, torque and popular with hobbyists
+Higher RPM, torque, and popular with hobbyists

 Hook to hang it up with, ideal to use with Dremel Flex Shaft

 The cable is permanently attached, and the power cord is about 6.5 feet long.
 There's a hanging hook on the back so you can put this on a Dremel stand, hook or a nail if you want to hang it up.
 This is particularly useful for storage and if used with the Dremel Flex Shaft attachment.